 We do not believe we will need to raise additional funds following this offering in order to meet the expenditures required for operating our business prior to our initial business combination.
 However, if our estimates of the costs of identifying a target business, undertaking in-depth due diligence and negotiating an initial business combination are less than the actual amount necessary to do so, we may have insufficient funds available to operate our business prior to our initial business combination.
 In order to fund working capital deficiencies or finance transaction costs in connection with an intended initial business combination, our sponsor or an affiliate of our sponsor or certain of our officers and directors may, but are not obligated to, loan us funds as may be required.
 If we complete our initial business combination, we would repay such loaned amounts.
-In the event that our initial business combination does not close, we may use a portion of the working capital held outside the trust account to repay such loaned amounts but no proceeds from our trust account would be used for such repayment.
+In the event that our initial business combination of the working capital held outside the trust account to repay such loaned amounts but no proceeds from our trust account would be used for such repayment.
 Up to \$1,500,000 of such loans may be convertible into warrants of the post business combination entity at a price of \$1.00 per warrant at the option of the lender.
 The warrants would be identical to the private placement warrants.
 The terms of such loans, if any, have not been determined and no written agreements exist with respect to such loans.
-Prior to the completion of our initial business combination, we do not expect to seek loans from parties other than our sponsor or an affiliate of our sponsor as we do not believe third parties will be willing to loan such funds and provide a waiver against any and all rights to seek access to funds in our trust account.
+Prior to believe third parties will be willing to loan such funds and provide a waiver against any and all rights to seek access to funds in our trust account.